goreleaser/goreleaser/www/docs/customization/nfpm.md

       breaks:
         - some-package

+      # Packages which would break if this package would be installed.
+      # The installation of this package is blocked if `some-package`
+      # is already installed.
+      #
+      # Since: v1.25.
+      breaks:
+        - some-package

       # The package is signed if a key_file is set
       signature:
         # PGP secret key file path (can also be ASCII-armored).